forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ## Effects of Acquired Immunity

 ### Effects of Natural Infection

+#### Reinfection in Hospital Cohort Studies
 * [Lumley et al](#summary-lumley-march-21) observe a protection of 85% against testing positive for staff in the Oxford Uni hospitals.
 * [VJ Hall et al](#summary-vj-hall-april-21) observe a protection of 85% against testing positive at NHS hospitals in the UK.

+#### Reinfection in Population Cohort Studies
+* [Chemaitelly et al](#summary-chemaitelly) find a protection of 92.3% (95% CI, 90.3 to 93.8) for the beta variant and a protection 97.6% (95% CI, 95.7 to 98.7) for the alpha variant in a case matched retrospective cohort study in Qatar.
+* [Hanson](#hansen) observe the following protection against reinfection in a national cohort study in Denmark:
+  * General population: 78·8% (95% CI 74·9–82·1)
+  * 65 years and older: 47·1% (95% CI 24·7–62·8).
+  * time (3–6 months of follow-up 79·3% [74·4–83·3], ≥7 months of follow-up 77·7% [70·9–82·9]

 ### Vaccine Induced Immunity